Auckland traffic: Southern Motorway facing delays in both directions after breakdown, crash

 The dreaded trip through Papakura, which is slow on the best of days, took five times as long as normal due to a crash between a truck and a car.

-The incident took place prior to the Greenlane off-ramp about 3.45pm, the NZ Transport Agency reports.

-Motorists travelling through the area have been told to please pass the crash scene with care and expect delays back to Khyber Pass.
+NZ Transport Agency reports the incident has now been cleared but had temporarily blocked the left-hand lane from 3.50pm.

+After half an hour the lane was cleared and all lanes are open again, however, there are significant delays winding back towards the city.

-Elsewhere, a breakdown is blocking the left northbound lane after the Papakura off-ramp.
+Elsewhere, a breakdown was wreaking havoc for northbound motorists also on the Southern following a breakdown near the Papakura off-ramp.

-NZTA reports the incident took place about 3.50pm and asks motorists to expect delays through the area and pass with care.
+The incident occurred about 3.50pm but NZTA said it has been cleared and all lanes had reopened at 4.25pm.

+Meanwhile, the city's other motorways are starting to swell this evening as commuters start to head home for the day.

 More to come.